 Take yourself on a musical journey in Vienna's singular Museum of Sound – in the historical palace of Archduke Karl in the old city center.
-Observe the great composers, look over their shoulders as they work, confront the greatest musicians of our time, and look at the musical future of computer music.
+Observe the great composers, look over their shoulders as they work, confront the greatest musicians of our time, and look at the future of digital music and virtual reality.

 Four floors invite you into the world of sound and noise phenomena – every day until 10.00 pm.
 Music is not only for listening to: in the House of Music, you can also see, feel and even create the sounds and noises yourself.
 Computer installations are your tour guides.